Important concerns that can help make a solid choice.

 - Death benefit enhancement fee varies

-Surrender penalties can be lengthy, some as long as 8 years.
+Surrender penalties can be lengthy, some as long as five to ten years.
 Make sure you fully understand your contractual access to your funds.

-Just like all investment vehicles, variable annuities have their place and can be a good choice, make sure you understand the moving parts and the fees associated with them.
+Just like all investment vehicles, variable annuities have their place and possibly could be your choice, make sure you understand the moving parts and the fees associated with them.